An Immigration Law Firm You Can Trust

 Exemptions and accommodations

-Applicants who are 50 years old and over may qualify for exemptions or accommodations.
-These individuals may take the civics test in their native language if they have lived in the U.S. as a green card holder for 20 years.
-Applicants afflicted with medical conditions affecting learning or communication may also qualify for waivers.
+Applicants aged 50 years or older may be eligible for exemptions or accommodations.
+These individuals may take the civics test in their native language if they have been permanent residents of the U.S. for 20 years.
+Applicants with medical conditions that affect learning or communication may also qualify for waivers.

 Results and passing rates